 - For additional information regarding recommended immunizations, please contact the Centers for Disease Control and Prevention (CDC) at wwwnc.cdc.gov/travel or; ISOS at 215-942-8478; or your local county health department, physician, or student health services for additional information.

-If you have any medical conditions that require special accommodations or the care of a doctor, please inform SU Abroad’s Assistant Director, Student Services, Bridget Demorest at 315-443-3471 so arrangements can be made.
+If you have any medical conditions that require special accommodations or the care of a doctor, please inform Syracuse Abroad’s Assistant Director, Student Services, Bridget Demorest at 315-443-3471 so arrangements can be made.

 Medical Insurance Abroad

-We ask students and their families/guardians to carefully review their personal medical and insurance situation, as well as resources described below that are made available by SU Abroad and prepare accordingly.
+We ask students and their families/guardians to carefully review their personal medical and insurance situation, as well as resources described below that are made available by Syracuse Abroad and prepare accordingly.